Ecommerce6 April 20263 min read

 eBay's fee structure has changed significantly since the introduction of managed payments.
 Here is a complete breakdown of what eBay charges sellers in 2025 and how to maximise your take-home per sale.

-Calculate your exact fees with the eBay Fee Calculator.
+Calculate your exact fees with the Seller Fee Comparison tool.

 eBay's Fee Structure